extinctsion/lyrchel_number/README.md

 ```

 # Main idea:
 The main idea behind this repository is to make a place where we will be able to visualize the problem of Lychrel number.
 We will use python programming language to iterate through the numbers and show output in seperate file.
-Maybe, we might find out a new Lychrel number!!!!
+Maybe, we might find out a new Lychrel number!!

 ## License